quynhnguyen141299-hub/fx-backtester/README.md

 ## Overview

-This tool ingests FX spot prices from CSV into a local embedded H2 database, supports time-windowed querying, and runs configurable moving average crossover backtests with PnL and drawdown reporting.
+This tool ingests FX spot prices from CSV into a local embedded H2 database, supports time-windowed querying, and runs configurable MA crossover backtests with PnL and drawdown reporting.

 ## Tech Stack